 - If you can’t find a clearly legal spot, skip this stop and choose a safer, officially managed option nearby.

-Tip: If you need a last stop before continuing your day, Hana has a few public areas near town—many visitors plan to pick up essentials (water, snacks, and restrooms) before heading out from the community center or other nearby public spots.
+Tip: If you need a last stop before continuing your day, Hana has a few public areas near town.
+Many visitors plan to pick up essentials (water, snacks, and restrooms) before heading out from the community center or other nearby public spots.

-Hike Time + Risk Level
+Hike Time and Risk Level

 The walk is often around 10–15 minutes each way, but it’s best thought of as “short distance / high consequence.”